Explosive Diarrhea After Eating: 9 Causes Explained.

 2- Exaggerated gastrocolic reflex.

-The normal gastrocolic reflex is a reflex increase in your colon motility shortly after the food reaches your stomach.
+The normal gastrocolic reflex is a reflex increase in colon motility shortly after the food reaches your stomach.

 Certain people may experience exaggeration of the reflex leading to explosive diarrhea after eating.